DCDiaz/bad-bank-exercise-2/README.md

 ![Alt text](home-page-screenshot.jpg?raw=true "screenshot")

 ## Installation / Usage
-Clone or download all of the files within this repository.
-This app can run while hosted either on a local or remote web server.
-Run 'npm start' in your terminal.
+To run this app on a local server, clone or download all of the files within this repository to your local machine.
+Then, run 'npm install', then 'npm start' in your terminal.

 ## Roadmap
-- Add authentication to this app (possibly using Firebase Authentication).
+- Add authentication and authorization to this app (possibly using Firebase Authentication).

 ## Support
 I can be reached via email at david@d2weblogic.com, or connect with me on LinkedIn at https://www.linkedin.com/in/dave-diaz-b64aa88a/